Skip to content

 How much does Tenable Web App Scanning cost?

-Tenable WAS starts at $3,578 per year for 5 FQDNs.
-It is also available as part of the Tenable Vulnerability Management platform trial at no additional cost.
+Tenable WAS uses per-FQDN pricing.
+It is also available as part of the Tenable Vulnerability Management platform.
+See Tenable’s pricing page for current rates.

 What vulnerabilities does Tenable WAS detect?